Atlas Coal Mine

 A quick guide to the best spots to see while you’re in Drumheller.

-Tall, mushroom‑shaped sandstone pillars formed over millions of years.
-A short loop trail, interpretive signs, and classic Badlands scenery make this an easy stop 16 km east of Drumheller.
+Tall, mushroom-shaped sandstone pillars formed over millions of years.
+A short viewing area with interpretive signs and classic Badlands scenery makes this an easy stop about 17 km east of Drumheller.

 A dramatic U‑shaped canyon 17 km west of Drumheller, with steep Badlands cliffs, layered rock, and sweeping viewpoints.
 Popular for short hikes and photography.